rmello4d/TheSustainableDeveloper/brainandmind.md

 #The Working Area.
 Our Mind.

-The distinction between brain and mind is a first step helping us understand how energy consumption affects the brain.
+The distinction between brain and mind is a first step for us to understand how energy consumption affects the brain.

 As mentioned before, controlling the brain is not possible and that, is a good thing.